drbap/magicuser-theme-for-obsidian/README.md

 - `table5` (with accent color)
 - `table6` (with accent color)
 - Default table (main theme table layout)
+- New: Numbered table (rows and columns have numbers).
+You can customize the numbers background color.
+- New: Plain data (simple layout for dataview tables)

 Style Settings:
 > **UI Settings** -> **Tables** -> Preset tables